Photo of the church

 · The donor must pay income tax equal to the amount being reclaimed each year.

-Please contact John Sales if you would like further details, or to join the scheme, or if you wish to organise a standing order.
+Please contact Mariamma Thalany through the Church Office if you would like further details, or to join the scheme, or if you wish to organise a standing order.

 Guild of St. Stephen